 Kisan Vikas Patra (KVP) is a small savings scheme introduced for farmers.
 However, the scheme is extended to all residents of India.
 This post office savings plan guarantees income in the form of interest.
-The scheme pays a fixed interest of 6.9% (January 2021-March 2021) per annum.
-The interest rates are revised every quarter—investment in this scheme doubles in 124 months (10 years and two months).
+The scheme pays a fixed interest of 7.50% p.a..
+Furthermore, the Finance Ministry revises the interest rates every quarter—investment in this scheme doubles in 123 months (10 years and 3 Months).

 Sukanya Samriddhi Yojana (SSY) is a Government of India initiative that supports the ‘Beti Bachao, Beti Padhao’ campaign.
 This post office savings scheme was launched in 2015 to promote girl child education and marriage.
 It is a fixed income scheme that guarantees returns in the form of interest.
-For the current quarter (January 2021 – March 2021), the interest rate is 7.6%.
+For the current quarter, the interest rate is 7.10% p.a.
 The interest is revised on a quarterly basis.
-To estimate the returns that one can earn from this scheme, they can use the Sukanya Samriddhi Yojana Calculator.
+Also, to estimate the returns that one can earn from this scheme, they can use the Sukanya Samriddhi Yojana Calculator.

 Parents or guardians of a girl child can invest in this scheme on behalf of the girl before 10.
 Only resident Indians can invest in this scheme.
 The scheme matures when the girl turns the age of 21.

-No premature withdrawals are allowed until the scheme matures.
+This scheme doesn’t allow any premature withdrawals.
 However, the few exceptions are when the girl unfortunately dies or is fighting a life-threatening disease.
-At the age of 18, 50% of the amount can be withdrawn for the purpose of higher education.
+Also, at the age of 18, 50% of the amount can be withdrawn for the purpose of higher education.
 Investment in SSY qualifies for tax exemption under Section 80C of the Income Tax Act, 1961.

 Investors can claim a tax benefit up to INR 1.5 lakhs per annum.
 They can claim the tax benefit when they file an income tax return.
 Moreover, the interest and maturity amount is also free from tax as this scheme falls under the EEE category.